PwC Building Trust Awards

 About us

-Our mission for these awards is simple - it's to celebrate organisations that are building trust with the public.
-The Building Public Trust Awards cover all parts of the economy and the issues that matter to society, recognise those that are leading the way in delivering sustainable outcomes through insightful reporting.
+Our mission for these awards is simple - it's to celebrate organisations that are building trust in society.
+The Building Trust Awards cover all parts of the economy and the issues that matter, recognise those that are leading the way in delivering sustainable outcomes through insightful reporting.

 Shortlisted companies and award winners stand out from their peers and demonstrate best practice across a number of areas.
 They are leading the way by putting a clear purpose and strategic vision at the heart of their reporting, recognising their wider impact and the value they create for all of their key stakeholders.
 They produce a company-specific narrative that reflects relevant local and global issues in a way that is innovative, uses trusted tools and technologies where relevant, and looks to drive better, more open communications, rather than simply complying with regulation.

-Each award uses bespoke criteria to assess an organisation's commitment to build trust with the public through open, fair and insightful reporting and communications.
+Each award uses bespoke criteria to assess an organisation's commitment to build trust through open, fair and insightful reporting and communications.
 Subject matter experts from PwC, with reference to market research on public priorities and opinions, assess all organisations reviewed and generate a shortlist.

 Award winners are selected from the shortlist by the specially convened independent judging panel, comprising leaders with interest, knowledge and experience in fostering organisational trust, transparency and societal contribution.